 Prosecution relies on DNA evidence

 At trial, the prosecution claimed that a DNA swab taken from the blood on the deployed driver’s airbag of the car matched the DNA of MH.
 The prosecution used this DNA swab as their key piece of evidence in their claim that MH was the driver of the vehicle that had injured the victim.

 DNA swabs did not match crime scene

 We argued that the DNA analysis did not match with the crime scene because multiple DNA swabs had been taken from different places inside the car.
 We successfully argued that the DNA evidence was therefore unreliable and cast doubt on the prosecution’s case.
 The prosecution sought to re-open their case and provide new DNA evidence but the court refused this.
-As a result MH was found not guilty of the offences he was charged with.
+As a result the magistrate found MH not guilty of the offences that police charged him with.

 This is just one of many successful outcomes where O’Brien Criminal and Civil Solicitors have represented clients in driving related offences.
-If you have been charged with a driving related offence and require representation call us on (02) 9261 4281 to book a free initial consultation.
+If you’re facing charges of driving related offences and require representation call us.
+We are on (02) 9261 4281 for you to book a free initial consultation.